keymanapp/keyman/linux/mcompile/keymap/README.md

 TODO remove kbdid and kbd for Linux
 TODO shiftstate-count
-TODO keymap SplitToV.cpp exchange 4 with genaerated shiftcount TODO check if part with surplus is neccessary
+TODO keymap SplitToV.cpp exchange 4 with genaerated shiftcount TODO shift-statevector
-TODO shift-statevector
 TODO Do I need HKL for Linux / can I just use a void* or remove HKL ??
 TODO typeddef of KMX_HKL - can I delete all m_hkl from classes?